Last updated: 04/30/2019

 Heroin addiction recovery takes time and motivation, but it also requires professional treatment.
 There are actually several methods that can be employed to help you create an effective and long-term recovery, and some may be used together to form a treatment program that suits your needs.
-Call 800-654-0987 now to learn more about addiction recovery and to find safe, reliable rehab centers.

 1. Methadone Maintenance Treatment (MMT)